 Our process is something like this:

-- Free form write down all the words that come to mind when thinking about the brand.
+- Free form write down all the words that come to mind when thinking about the brand and the vision.

-- Group those words into categories (lots of words will be synonyms or similar to each other)
+- Group those words into categories (lots of words will be synonyms)

 - Choose a general theme for each word in the Brand Value System.

 Try it!
-Tell us what you come up with!
-An leave it in the comments.
+Tell us what you come up with in the comments.